mgoblin/STC15lib/README.md

 0.4.1
 * frequency module use defines instead of function decl for output hex code decreasing
 * interrupts module use defines instead of function decl for firmware size decreasing
-* TODO timer module use defines instead of function decl for output hex code decreasing
+* timer module use defines on commons functionality instead of function decl for firmware size decreasing
 * TODO README for each examples folder

 Next releases todo